-It has a potential for highly applied research as this technology is needed to mitigate industrial methane emissions (e.g. landfills, natural gas extraction and anaerobic digestion) technology
+- highly-applied research as this technology is needed to mitigate industrial methane emissions (e.g. landfills, natural gas extraction and anaerobic digestion) technology

-- Reactor design and scale-up to a pilot facility
+- reactor design and scale-up to a pilot facility

-- Process design Fermentation skills (aerobic methane oxidation)
+- process design fermentation (aerobic methane oxidation)

-- Downstream processing and product recovery
+- downstream processing and product recovery

 Skills and experience